Riverside Christian School

-Riverside Christian School, founded in 1973, is a private Christian school in Yakima, Washington providing education for preschool through 12th Grade students.
-The Early Learning Center is a licensed daycare that supports enrolled students before and after school and/or 1/2 day.
+Riverside Christian School, founded in 1973, is a private Christian school in Yakima, Washington for preschool through 12th Grade students.
 Riverside Christian School is a member of the Association of Christian Schools International and Washington Federation of Independent Schools.

 History

 Riverside Christian School began in 1973 as a ministry of West Side Baptist Church under the leadership of Rev. Hal Campbell and founding Principal Richard D. Lyon.
-The original name was West Side Christian School.
-The school enrolled 35 students in its first year and has since grown to an enrollment of more than 400 students.
-Riverside has become{when?} an independent corporation because of its projected future expansion, while still remaining a part of the Christian community.
+It was originally known as West Side Christian School.
+The school enrolled 35 students in its first year and has since grown to an enrollment of about 380 students.
+Riverside has become an independent corporation because of its projected future expansion, while still remaining a part of the Christian community.
 In the spring of 2007, Riverside became fully accredited by the Association of Christian Schools International and the Northwest Accreditation Commission.
 Riverside retains the school colors and mascot of West Side Christian School.

-For its first seven years, from the 73-74 school year through the 80-81 school year, West Side Christian School was housed in the West Side Baptist Church building at 3414 Teion Drive.
-For at least the 78-79 school year, Junior High and Senior High were housed at the Grace Brethren Church at 904 South 26th Avenue.
-For the 79-80 school year, all students were back in the 3414 Teion Drive building.
+For its first seven years, from the 1973-74 school year through the 1980-81 school year, West Side Christian School was housed in the West Side Baptist Church building at 3414 Tieton Drive.
+For at least the 1978-79 school year, Junior High and Senior High were housed at the Grace Brethren Church at 904 South 26th Avenue.
+For the 1979-80 school year, all students were back in the 3414 Tieton Drive building.

-In the early 80s West Side Baptist Church built a new building at 6901 Summitview Avenue.
-West Side students were housed in this building starting in the 81-82 school year.
+In the early 80s, West Side Baptist Church built a new building at 6901 Summitview Avenue.
+West Side students were housed in this building starting in the 1981-82 school year.
 This building was centered around the school, with the school gym used as the church's main sanctuary.
 The church remains in this building today and has renamed itself West Side Church.